Revelstoke-Slocan

 Revelstoke-Slocan was a provincial electoral district of British Columbia, Canada, from 1966 to 1986.
-The riding was formed from a merger of the Revelstoke riding with the Slocan riding.
+The riding was formed from a merger of the Revelstoke riding with the Kaslo-Slocan riding.
 The successor riding in this region is the current Columbia River-Revelstoke riding.

 Notable MLAs

 William Stewart King served as Minister of Labour in the 1972 NDP government.

 Electoral history

 The riding was redistributed after the 1975 election.
 In 1979 the area was in the Shuswap-Revelstoke riding while the Slocan area became represented by Nelson-Creston.

 Note: Winners in each election are in bold.